LearnersGuild/curriculum/Phases/Practice/Modules/Snapshot-Trosello/README.md

 As a professional web developer, you will rarely be building a project from the ground up, touching only code that _you_ have written.
 More often than not, you'll be contributing to a large, shared codebase with lots of legacy code.
 Not everything will make sense.
 You can't just start writing code any way you want - you have to learn how to integrate with the existing code.

 _If you've never done a snapshot goal before_, this one may not be the best place to start as it is significantly challenge.
-You may want to try a slightly easier one first, like the [Trossello Snapshot - Labels Epic][labels-epic].
+You may want to try a slightly easier one first.

 ## Specifications